determined-ai/determined/docs/tutorials/core-api-tutorial.rst

 .. _core_api_tutorial_part_1:

 ###################################################################################
- Quickstart: Integrate an Existing Training Script with the Determined Environment
+ Integrate an Existing Training Script with the Determined Environment
 ###################################################################################

 .. meta::